Rotterdam innovation sustainable tour

 The Kiefhoek

-Rotterdam is home to quite a few hidden pearls of modernism.
+Rotterdam is home to quite a few hidden pearls of modernism, most famous one is of course Van Nelle Factory.
 Many of these can be found just slightly outside the city centre and are thus not always easy to find and explore.
 The former working-class neighbourhood the Kiefhoek, for instance, is set on the Southbank of the river Meuse, hidden from view by a busy road and a small dyke.
-UrbanGuides will be happy to take you on a tour of this iconic residential area!

 The Kiefhoek is the undisputed highlight of modernism within the context of Rotterdam’s vast collection of social housing projects.
 It was with this residential area from 1927 that J. J. P. Oud made a name for himself as a modern architect.
 Oud created a standardized floor plan for the 294 houses that were supposed to be built in Rotterdam-South so that the project would come along rather quickly and, even more important, inexpensive.